Black Mirror: Critical response

+The sixth series received mixed reactions, including for its historical settings and supernatural elements.
+Time's Judy Berman saw mixed success in the series's experimentation, but improvement over the fifth series.
+The Guardian's Stuart Heritage lauded the humour of "Joan Is Awful", the "successful experiment" of "Demon 79" and the social commentary of "Loch Henry".
+However, Leila Jordan of Paste criticised that it lacked "visions for the future".
+Vanity Fair's Richard Lawson saw it as "hurried and undercooked", repeating ideas from earlier series and lacking timely messages.

+Reception for the seventh series was positive overall, with many critics deeming it as an improvement over previous series.
+Brian Tallerico from Roger Ebert.com described in comparison to the prior seasons as "more artistically consistent than the last couple", also writing that "it contains one of the best chapters in the show's history".
+Jack Seale from The Guardian gave the season four out of five stars, writing "this warmer, more convincingly human Black Mirror is easier than ever to forgive".
+Writing for The Wrap, Matthew Creith commented that "the result works wonders with a talented cast and storylines that continue to impress".

-Critics of Black Mirror often view the show as self-righteous, with obvious morals in each story.
-Norman Wilner of Now commented that the first three series are "rigidly formulaic" in its presentation of a worst-case scenario and a "sardonic twist" in each episode, with "San Junipero" as the only exception.
-Chris Taylor argued for Mashable that the show should be viewed as more comedic and non-serious than prophetic, as it employs "nightmare logic" and concepts that require suspension of disbelief.
+Criticism of Black Mirror has depicted the show as self-righteous, with obvious morals in its stories, and excessively focused on paranoia and pessimism.
+Norman Wilner of Now described the first three series are "rigidly formulaic" in its presentation of a worst-case scenario and a "sardonic twist", with "San Junipero" as the exception.
+Chris Taylor argued for Mashable that the show should be viewed more as satire than prophecy, as it employs "nightmare logic" and concepts that require suspension of disbelief.
 In a satirical article for The Toast, Daniel M. Lavery used the phrase "what if phones, but too much" to describe a parody episode plot.
-This became a common refrain for criticism, encapsulating the paranoia, pessimism or predictability of the programme.
 Some reviewers found that Black Mirror decreased in quality over time.
-Vulture critics categorised the show as hit-and-miss, and worsening over time.
+Vulture said the show has had some "fantastically great" episodes but devolved with many "terrible" ones.
+Rolling Stone found the series's move to Netflix brought mixed results, with lessening impact from its overuse of simulated reality and transfer of consciousness.
 LaToya Ferguson wrote in Paste that later series saw a "creative downfall" and increasing Americanisation, with their lengthier episodes, higher-profile actors and more "polished" style not compensating for a decline in quality.

-End-of-decade lists
+Critics' rankings

 A number of publications named Black Mirror on their lists of the best television programmes of the 2010s: